vackosar/vackosar.github.io/_posts/2022-09-11-Embeddings-in-Machine-Learning-Explained.md

 ## Embedding Tokens
-- tokens are then mapped to their representations e.g. word (token) embeddings, image patch (token) embeddings.
+- Map Tokens to their representations e.g. word (token) embeddings, image patch (token) embeddings.
-- progressively we pool the sequences of embeddings into full contextual data representation
+- Step by step pool the sequences of embeddings into shorter sequences, until we get a single full contextual data representation for the output.
+- Can pool via averaging, summation, segmentation, or just take a single sequence position output embedding (class token).

 {% include shared_slides/representations.md %}